gem-pasteur/macsylib/doc/source/user_guide/functioning.rst

     The clusters that do not fulfill the quorum requirements are stored in the :ref:`rejected_candidates.txt/tsv <rejected_candidates_txt>` file.

 .. note::
     If several hits which co-locate have the same gene in the model.
-MSf does not consider them as a cluster.
+MSL does not consider them as a cluster.

 .. note::
-     If a group of gene which co-locate is composed solely of Neutral genes, It has not considered by MSf as a cluster.
+     If a group of gene which co-locate is composed solely of Neutral genes, It has not considered by MSL as a cluster.

 For *unordered* datasets: